Goodworx/heehaw/README.md

-scripture
+heehaw
 =========

-An innovative scripture reading and study app that works on all modern mobiles, tablets and browsers.
+An innovative reading and reference app that works on all modern mobiles, tablets and browsers.

 Features:
 - No connection required